SSWConsulting/SSW.Rules.Content/rules/different-types-of-testing/rule.md

 <!--endintro-->

 original: Confuses types of testing with testing techniques.
-Doesn’t mention exploratory testing or consumer-driven contract testing explicitly
+Doesn’t mention consumer-driven contract testing explicitly

-new: Define different types and why they’re different & important
+new: Define different types and why they’re different & important mention exploratory testing as an approach that applies to some of these types?

 **Add your rule to a category**